 In contrast to the Health Needs Assessment (HNA), which seeks to understand the villagers’ health seeking behaviour, Supply focuses on how and where the population may receive the healthcare they need.
 This includes infrastructural capacity of various institutions, their geographical accessibility, as well as public knowledge in accessing these healthcare services.

-Another major focus of Supply is to create a Health Facilities Directory.
+A major focus of Supply is to create a Health Facilities Directory.
 The idea sprouted in L23 of having a resource which villagers could use to find relevant healthcare facilities around them.
 This will provide villagers with an easy reference and increase local knowledge of where to receive the healthcare they need.
 In order to create such a resource, Project Lokun has been carrying out Health Facilities Assessments (HFA) of relevant healthcare facilities in Pursat.
 The HFA contains relevant information like opening hours, location and services provided at the healthcare facility.
 In addition, we include other important information such as medical equipment present, staffing system, follow-up system and possible disease specific protocols such as tuberculosis (TB).